neomundi-io/.github/profile/README.md

 G-score = real-time risk score (0 = stable, 1 = high risk)

+(( You don’t guess what your AI is doing anymore.
+You measure it — and you can prove it.))

 ## Like a firewall and a guardrail for AI.
 But instead of just blocking, it measures, scores, and governs every response in real-time.